bharat-patodi/bharat-patodi/README.md

 **bharat-patodi/bharat-patodi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🌱 I’m currently learning Building Products with Ruby on Rails and React
+- 🌱 I’m currently learning to Build Products with Ruby on Rails and React
 - 👯 Open Source: (a) remoteIndian
 - 📫 Stack Overflow: https://stackoverflow.com/users/6006520/stringman
 - 📫 Twitter: @bharatpatodi